 - If a person with a disability is using a service animal, never touch or distract the animal without the owner’s approval.
 To do so could be unsafe to the owner and is disruptive.

-- To get the attention of someone with a hearing impairment, tap or touch them lightly, or wave your hand.
+- To get the attention of someone who is Deaf/hard of hearing, tap or touch them lightly, or wave your hand.
 If they are using an interpreter, speak directly to the person, not the interpreter.

 - Be aware of obstacles or hazards in your environment that may pose a hazard.
 Examples include cracked or broken sidewalks or paths, spills, loose rugs, and objects blocking traffic patterns or protruding into the path of travel.

 - Never pat someone on the head or grab someone’s arm.

 - Never be afraid to invite someone with a disability to participate in an event or activity.
 If there are concerns about accessibility or that the person may not be able to participate fully, voice these concerns and work through them together.
 Being excluded is isolating and painful.